riturajnagar/judicious-loss-7894/README.md

 ## Objective:

-We made a online payment application where customer can open his account and add money from account to his wallet , can do transfer money..
+We made an online payment application where customers can open their accounts and add money from their accounts to their wallets and transfer money.

-## Features Or Usecases:
+## Features Or Use cases:

-- Customers will be able to park their money in the wallet.
+- Customers will be able to park their money in their wallets.
-- Customer will be able to pay different bills using this wallet.
+- Customers will be able to pay different bills using this wallet.
-- They should be able to connect bank account with this payment wallet and add money.
+- They should be able to connect a bank account with this payment wallet and add money.
-- Customers transaction details will be saved.
+- Customer's transaction details will be saved.
-- Customers can able to check balance, deposit money, transaction history etc.
+- Customers can be able to check balances, deposit money, transaction history, etc.

 ## Tech Stacks: